A Guide to Using Explainer Videos to Promote Your Brand

 So, if you’re looking for explainer video inspiration and hoping to get a triumphant return like the companies above, then you are on the right page!
 We have selected the top 10 explainer videos for you.
 But, before you dig down to the samples, let’s learn what other benefits an explainer video brings to your table.

 The Benefit of Explainer Video for Your Business

 Explainer videos are great to be included in your marketing strategy.
 These videos use a compelling story and unique approach that will leave your audiences stunned.

-The perk of explainer videos is its short length (under 2 minutes) that is shareable through social media like Twitter, Facebook, and YouTube.
+The perk of explainer videos is their short length (under 2 minutes) that is shareable through social media like Twitter, Facebook, and YouTube.
 The fast timing gives you a compact explanation that 1,500 plain texts do in about 5 minutes.

 The more shared your explainer videos are, the higher chance your business is getting known.

 The thing about exceptional articles is that they are still plain-long text with one image.
 It won’t do much to your SEO unless making it way more interesting.